andrew/ultimate-awesome/README.md

 - [awesome-ttygames](https://github.com/ligurio/awesome-ttygames) -  Unix ASCII games.
 - [Awesome-Video-Diffusion-Models](https://github.com/ChenHsing/Awesome-Video-Diffusion-Models) - [Arxiv] A Survey on Video Diffusion Models.
 - [awesome-android-testing](https://github.com/hotchemi/awesome-android-testing) - A curated list of awesome android testing libraries.
+- [awesome-ue4](https://github.com/terrehbyte/awesome-ue4) - A curated list of resources for working with Unreal Engine 4.
+(Awesome Unreal Engine 4).
 - [awesome-gpt-store](https://github.com/devisasari/awesome-gpt-store) - A curated list of awesome GPTs in the GPT Store.
 - [awesome-learning](https://github.com/Lets-DevOps/awesome-learning) - A curated list for DevOps learning resources.
 Join the slack channel to discuss more.
+- [awesome-standard-notes](https://github.com/jonhadfield/awesome-standard-notes) - A curated list of tools and information relating to Standard Notes.
 - [awesome-solid-js](https://github.com/one-aalam/awesome-solid-js) - Curated resources on building sites with SolidJS, a brand new way(now 1.0) to build JavaScript based interactive web applications.
 A very close looking cousin to React/JSX by syntax, and to Svelte by few important principles(compiler and fine-grained reactivity), it's a highly optimised way to deliver web applications with best-in-class performance. .
 - [awesome-js-tooling-not-in-js](https://github.com/RobinCsl/awesome-js-tooling-not-in-js) - A curated list of JavaScript tooling not written in JavaScript.
 - [awesome-fuzzing](https://github.com/cpuu/awesome-fuzzing) - A curated list of awesome Fuzzing(or Fuzz Testing) for software security.